mmheredia/Mission-To-Mars-Scraping/README.md

 ## MongoDB and Flask Application

-After scraping, MongoDB with Flask templating was used to create a new HTML webpage that displayed all of the scraped information.
+After scraping, MongoDB with Flask templating was used to create a new HTML webpage that displayes all of the scraped information.